 - They do not adequately distinguish description vs. explanation.

 - They do not know the type of answer they’re seeking, i.e. their known unknown.

 - They do not put questions in the right order to discover basic terms of scientific significance.

-- They are mired in muddy premises and faulty assumptions.
+- They are mired in muddy premises and disorienting assumptions.

 - They are unable to employ a scientific heuristic and method adequate for analysis of a current, purely dynamic process.
 They are unable to surmount Walrasian general equilibrium and neo-Keynesian macrostatics.

-- They don’t understand the normative system’s requirement for concomitance of flows.
+- They don’t understand what constitutes the normative system’s requirement for concomitance, continuity, and equilibrium of flows.

 - They lack a background in theoretical physics.
 They don’t understand the principles and abstract laws of hydrodynamics, electric circuits, or field theory.
-Nor do they understand adequately the idea of continuity and the conditions of equilibrium in a dynamic process.
+Nor do they understand adequately the idea of continuity and the conditions of equilibrium in macroeconomic dynamics.
 They are unaware of the analogies applicable on the basis of isomorphism or similarity to Functional Macroeconomic Dynamics.